 Long-Term Breastfeeding Benefits

-How will breastfeeding affect my baby’s health in the future?
+How can breastfeeding affect my baby’s health in the future?

-The benefits of breastfeeding last a lifetime, and breast milk is the ideal first food for babies.
-It remains their main source of nutrition for the first year, even when solids are added.
-After one year, solids become the main source of nutrition, but breast milk continues to provide key nutrients for your baby.
-It's tailor-made to fit their needs and is constantly changing as they grow, helping strengthen their bones along the way.
+Breast milk is the ideal first food for babies.
+It provides complete nutrition during the first year, even after solids are introduced around 6 months.
+After one year, solid foods become the main source of nutrition, but breast milk continues to provide important nutrients and immune support.

 More Benefits: